keepworks/KWVerificationCodeView/README.md

 ### Variables

-The `KWVerificationCodeView` has the following methods:
+The `KWVerificationCodeView` has the following variables:

-    .isTappable = true
+    isTappable: Bool

-Makes the KWVerficationCodeView Tappable.
+Makes the KWVerficationCodeView tappable.
 Default value is `false`

 ### Methods